 The Jewish Museum Hohenems first opened at the Villa Heimann-Rosenthal in the centre of the old Jewish quarter in April of 1991.
-The permanent exhibition, which was completely redone in 2007, presents interesting stories and anecdotes from the lives of the local Jewish people.
+The permanent exhibition “From the Middle Ages to the Present” was completely redone in 2007 and presents interesting stories and anecdotes from the lives of the local Jewish people.

 The exhibition focuses on people, with all their contradictions, subjective experiences, life plans, and customs.
 One such individual is Salomon Sulzer, the founder of modern synagogue music, but also hawkers and innkeepers, rabbis and teachers, salesmen and manufacturers, or people like the Rosenthal family, who built the house in which the museum is now housed in 1864.
 Modern audio guides and video stations make “the inside story” accessible for the first time.